Arronk/My-Coding-Journey/log.md

 routes so all comments attached to a campground are deleted if the campground gets deleted.
 Also added user admin functionality and a user profile.
 Still a solid few hours left of coding to finish off all these extras over the weekend.

+## Day 33: 12.05.2018

+### Progress: Added fuzzy search and password reset to the YelpCamp Project

+Had to deal with a few bugs today but added fuzzy search and a password reset feature.
+Hoping to get the rest finished in a big day tomorrow.